Francomusk/Francomusk/README.md

-- 👋 Hi, I’m @FrankFourier, I'm a mechanical engineer and Solidity developer.
+- 👋 Hi all, I’m Frank, I'm a mechanical engineer, full-stack and web3 developer.
 I'm 31 years old and I'm from Italy.
 Please feel free to contribute to my repositories.